Being a dependent expat without children or a job is hard.

 I remember one day I was having a conversation with a supermarket cashier and I remember thinking, “How did I get here?
 How did I get to this point where I am having a conversation with a supermarket cashier?”
 I had become that person, the one who strikes up conversations with strangers for no reason at all.

-At the same time of my social starvation, Peter’s social life was flourishing.
+At the same time as my social starvation, Peter’s social life was flourishing.
 He made friends at work and was organizing pub outings after work and I was doing the opposite, sitting on the couch at home watching TV and cooking dinner or whatever.
 And just to clarify, Peter invited me to his outings when appropriate but they weren’t all that enjoyable for me.
 He and his coworkers talked shop and I listened and drank shitty English beer.
 This social life flip was a strange twist to our relationship because historically, I’d been the more social one of us and seeing the social tables turn was hard.

 This begs the question: Why didn’t I join interest or expat groups for social interaction?
 Well, I was never interested in joining groups because our time in England was to be limited to two years and we lived in an area with very few expats and, in general, I wasn’t really interested in joining a group of other American expats.
 The other option was to get a job and I had no interest in that either.